 Surgical Pathology Fellowship (Minnesota)

-Mayo Clinic's one-year Surgical Pathology Fellowship offers the opportunity to strengthen your knowledge and learn from an exceptionally diverse amount of pathologic material, including routine and unusual neoplastic and non-neoplastic specimens.
+Mayo Clinic's one-year Surgical Pathology Fellowship offers a unique opportunity to strengthen your knowledge and learn from an exceptionally diverse amount of pathological material, including routine and unusual neoplastic and non-neoplastic specimens.

-As a Surgical Pathology fellow at Mayo Clinic in Rochester, Minn., your rotation schedule will include:
+As a surgical pathology fellow at Mayo Clinic's campus in Rochester, Minnesota, your rotation schedule includes:

 - Training in the frozen section laboratory